klevu/jsv2-early-adopters/tutorial/your-api-key/magento2/README.md

-# Using your own API Key
+# Using your own API Key with Magento 2

 By default Klevu API Keys are not enabled for APIv2, so please send us yours so we can activate it for you.